It can appear at any age, but it is more likely to occur after the age of 45 years.

 Feeling dizzy and faint may be a symptom of hypoglycemia.

-If blood glucose dips below 70 mg/dl, it is called hypoglycemia.
 A home blood glucose test can check for hypoglycemia.

 Symptoms of hypoglycemia include:

 - feeling faint

 - heart palpitations